jplusplus/pltv-jeudinfluences/README.md

 ## Production

-This part of the manuel explain how to install this project from the production branch of this repository.
+This part of the manuel explains how to install this project from the production branch.

 * PHP 5.4 is prerequired
 * Setup your Apache Webserver DocumentRoot to `public/`